JureZZavbi/MedicalExamination/README.md

-For instrunctions, please navigate to Medical examination API.pdf
+For instructions, please navigate to Medical examination API.pdf